 USPTO registration isn't required for trademark status.
 However, a trademark gives you these benefits:

-How to Create a Strong Trademark for a Word
+How Do You Create a Strong Trademark for a Word?

 You need to have a strong word for your trademark.
 Made-up words and words that aren't directly related to your product are the strongest words to trademark.
 Consider some word types when creating your trademark:

-Invented words: Made-up words are strong trademarks.
-You can't use these words in any context other than with your brand.
-For example, Adidas has no meaning other than the company the word names.
+- Invented words: You can't use these words in any context other than with your brand.
+For example, Adidas has no meaning other than the name of the company.

-Arbitrary words: Arbitrary words are words that exist but aren't related to your product.
-An example of an arbitrary word trademark is bumble bee for Bumble Bee Seafood.
-Arbitrary words are strong trademarks.
+- Arbitrary words: Arbitrary words are words that exist but aren't related to your product.
+An example of an arbitrary word trademark is bumblebee for Bumble Bee Seafood.

-Descriptive words: Descriptive words describe how you use a product.
+- Descriptive words: Descriptive words describe how you use a product.
 Descriptive words are difficult to trademark.
-An example of a descriptive word is Red Delicious for a type of red apple.
+An example of a descriptive word is Red Delicious for a type of apple.

-How to Protect a Trademark for a Word
+How Do You Protect a Trademark for a Word?

 When you trademark a word, you gain rights over the word.
 But you can lose the rights if you don't protect your trademark.